-This reflects (i) the impact of changes in economic assumptions such as risk free rates, equity prices, implied volatilities, and inflation rates between March 31, 2023 and March 31, 2024 (including the impact of interest rate level and movements of implied volatilities of interest rate swaptions between the time of new business issue (as at the end of each month) in this fiscal year and the end of this fiscal year), (ii) the impact of the difference between actual and expected investment income for this fiscal year, and (iii) the release during the fiscal year of the time value of options and guarantees.
+This reflects (i) the impact of changes in economic assumptions such as risk free rates, equity prices, implied volatilities, and inflation rates between March 31, 2024 and March 31, 2025 (including the impact of interest rate level and movements of implied volatilities of interest rate swaptions between the time of new business issue (as at the end of each month) in this fiscal year and the end of this fiscal year), (ii) the impact of the difference between actual and expected investment income for this fiscal year, and (iii) the release during the fiscal year of the time value of options and guarantees.

-In fiscal year 2023, the value of in-force increased primarily due to a rise in JPY interest rates, in spite of an increase in inflation rates.
-Overall, MCEV rose because the increase in value of inforce more than offset the decrease in adjusted net worth that resulted from a decline in the market value of domestic bonds in the rising JPY interest rate environment.
+In fiscal year 2024, the value of in-force increased primarily due to a rise in JPY interest rates, in spite of an increase in inflation rates and interest rate volatilities.
+On the other hand, adjusted net worth decreased because of a decline in the market value of domestic bonds in the rising JPY interest rate environment.